“Mountain-rose petals

 If you don’t use any music platform, upload it to this Dropbox folder and I’ll include it in the weekly playlist.
 If you choose this option, make sure you include your name in the track’s title.

-If you want to be included in Naviar’s podcasts and monthly compilations, please set the track as downloadable and allow others to remix it by using a Creative Commons License.
+If you want to be featured in our weekly radio show Naviar Broadcast and monthly compilations, please set the track as downloadable and allow others to remix it by using a Creative Commons License.